vandijkstef/internshippr/README.md

 # Intershippr

-Logging and reminders for me
+Logging and reminders for me, and mario

 > Anything below this line is personal notes.
 > So yes, there is no documentation